BERTIE BAKEWELL 1886–1959

 Children: Dorothy M. born 1919, Robert W. born 1921, Ernest R. born 1922, Alfred C. born 1924, Iris A. born 1926

-Family was still living in a four room house on Station Terrace.
-One of their seven children had died.
+Family was still living in a house with four rooms on Station Terrace.
 Bertie was away from home serving with the army in India.

 Rank: Sergeant (by 1918)

 Military Unit: 52 Company, Royal Garrison Artillery, Bombay, India

 Theatre of War: served in India so did not enter a theatre of war

 Attestation: 19.11.1906 in Nottingham.
 Name given as Herbert Bakewell.
 Age twenty.
 Occupation: gardener.
 Height 5 ft 10ins, weight 140 lbs, chest 36ins, blue eyes, light brown hair.

 Next of kin: father William, mother Sarah of 1 Station Terrace, Radcliffe on Trent.

 A character reference was supplied by Reverend J. Cullen (vicar of Radcliffe) stating that he has known Bertie all his life as a parishioner and that he was sober, honest and respectable.